joleite66/password-generator/README.md

-Password Generator APP - Javascript
+# Password Generator APP - Javascript

-Alt Text

-The challenge was to make a password generator with Javascript where we can:
+### The challenge was to make a password generator with Javascript

-Generate a password based on the inclusion options selected;
+- Generate a password based on the inclusion options selected;
-Get a strength rating for the password;
+- Get a strength rating for the password;

-Built with
+## Built with

-Semantic HTML5 markup;
+- Semantic HTML5 markup;
-CSS;
+- CSS;
-Javascript;
+- Javascript;